• Skip to primary navigation

 Why You Should Make This Sweet Potato Brussels Sprouts Quinoa Bowl

-I made this for my husband and he added chopped sausage to his bowl for all the meat lovers out there.
+I made this quinoa bowl for my husband and he added chopped sausage to his bowl for all the meat lovers out there.
 I was more than satisfied with this bowl just the way it is.

 But that's the beauty of this dish.
 It's extremely versatile and the possibilities are endless.